This post may include affiliate links; see our disclosure policy.

-Here’s a delicious veggie-packed dish with a long history: Succotash!
-Did you know this traditional pairing of corn and beans originated with the native Narragansett people in New England?
+Here’s a delicious veggie-packed dish with a long history: succotash!
+Did you know this traditional pairing of corn and beans is a food of the native people in New England?
 (We didn’t.)
-While you might associate it with Southern American cooking, it’s even older than that.
-It’s a great way to infuse a colorful dose of veggies into any meal: an ideal healthy side dish!
-Here’s our spin on this classic and how to add it to your mealtime repertoire.
+You might associate it with Southern American cooking, but it’s much older than that.

 What is succotash?